adap/flower/examples/embedded-devices/README.md

 ---
-tags: [basic, vision, fds]
+tags: [basic, vision, embedded]
 dataset: [CIFAR-10, MNIST]
-framework: [torch, tensorflow]
+framework: [torch]
 ---

-# Federated Learning on Embedded Devices with Flower
+# Federated AI with Embedded Devices using Flower

 This example will show you how Flower makes it very easy to run Federated Learning workloads on edge devices.
-Here we'll be showing how to use NVIDIA Jetson devices and Raspberry Pi as Flower clients.
-You can run this example using either PyTorch or Tensorflow.
-The FL workload (i.e. model, dataset and training loop) is mostly borrowed from the [quickstart-pytorch](https://github.com/adap/flower/tree/main/examples/simulation-pytorch) and [quickstart-tensorflow](https://github.com/adap/flower/tree/main/examples/quickstart-tensorflow) examples.
+Here we'll be showing how to use Raspberry Pi as Flower clients, or better said, `SuperNodes`.
+The FL workload (i.e. model, dataset and training loop) is mostly borrowed from the [quickstart-pytorch](https://github.com/adap/flower/tree/main/examples/simulation-pytorch) example, but you could adjust it to follow [quickstart-tensorflow](https://github.com/adap/flower/tree/main/examples/quickstart-tensorflow) if you prefere using TensorFlow.
+The main difference compare to those examples is that here you'll learn how to use Flower's Deployment Engine to run FL across multiple embedded devices.

 ![Different was of running Flower FL on embedded devices](_static/diagram.png)

 ## Getting things ready

+> \[!NOTE\]
 > This example is designed for beginners that know a bit about Flower and/or ML but that are less familiar with embedded devices.
 If you already have a couple of devices up and running, clone this example and start the Flower clients after launching the Flower server.

 This tutorial allows for a variety of settings (some shown in the diagrams above).
 As long as you have access to one embedded device, you can follow along.
 This is a list of components that you'll need:

 - For Flower server: A machine running Linux/macOS/Windows (e.g. your laptop).
 You can run the server on an embedded device too!
-- For Flower clients (one or more): Raspberry Pi 4 (or Zero 2), or an NVIDIA Jetson Xavier-NX (or Nano), or anything similar to these.
+- For Flower clients (one or more): Raspberry Pi 5 or 4 (or Zero 2), or anything similar to these.
 - A uSD card with 32GB or more.
-While 32GB is enough for the RPi, a larger 64GB uSD card works best for the NVIDIA Jetson.
 - Software to flash the images to a uSD card:
   - For Raspberry Pi we recommend the [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
   - For other devices [balenaEtcher](https://www.balena.io/etcher/) it's a great option.